 The AZ ROC was established in 1931 as a regulatory agency with the purpose of enforcing state contractor law in order to protect local residents and businesses from the construction industry.
 AZ ROC’s objective is to build a safe and responsible market-economy of reputable contractors for the Arizona construction industry.

 The licensing requirements are a mechanism to protect the welfare of the public and promote quality construction work.
-While the Arizona Contractor License Bond is an additional tool used by the AZ ROC to receive a third party guarantee, in this case from Jet, that you, the contractor, are financially responsible enough to engage in business within Arizona.
+The Arizona Contractor License Bond is an additional tool used by the AZ ROC to receive a third party guarantee, in this case from Jet Insurance Company, that the contractor is financially responsible enough to engage in business within Arizona.
 Without that promise from Jet, you wouldn’t be allowed to be licensed by the state.
 With Jet as your surety partner, license bonding is a quick and easy item to address in a sea of red tape.

 Our bond application process is quick!
 The Arizona Contractor License Bond can be purchased online or over the phone in just minutes.
 Jet will require you to confirm some general company information and provide the contractor’s social security number.
 The Jet team does base bond rates (as all surety companies do) on a personal credit check, which takes seconds and will not affect your credit score.

 For commercial and dual contractors with larger bonding limits (over $50,000), a quick manual review of your application may be required by one of our underwriters.

 Once payment is made for our monthly, annual, or multi-year option, a copy of the bond and receipt will immediately be sent to you for your personal records.

 Jet will take care of the signing, sealing, and notarization of the Contractor License Bond form for you and at no extra cost!